MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

-To understand the MMO model, Figure~\ref{Fig:model} gives an example of \textsc{Storm} on how it distinguishes between different configurations, in comparison with the PMO model, where we assume that latency is the target performance objective $f_t$ and throughput is the auxiliary performance objective $f_a$.
+To better understand the characteristics of the MMO model derived from our analysis and how the aforementioned two goals can be achieved, Figure~\ref{Fig:model} gives an example of \textsc{Storm} on how it distinguishes between different configurations, in comparison with the PMO model, where we assume that latency is the target performance objective $f_t$ and throughput is the auxiliary performance objective $f_a$.
 Suppose that there is a set of four configurations $\vect{A}$, $\vect{B}$, $\vect{C}$ and $\vect{D}$.
 Let us say if we want to select two from them based on their fitness (e.g., in order to put some better configurations into the next-generation population in a multi-objective optimizer, such as NSGA-II).
 For the PMO model (Figure~\ref{Fig:model}a) that minimizes latency and maximizes throughput, the configuration $\vect{D}$, which performs extremely poor on latency, will certainly be selected by any multi-objective optimizer, since it is Pareto optimal and also less crowded than the other Pareto optimal configuration $\vect{A}$ and $\vect{B}$.
 In contrast, for the MMO model (Figure~\ref{Fig:model}b) which minimizes the two meta objectives, the two configurations that will be selected are $\vect{A}$ and $\vect{C}$ (since they are the only two Pareto optimal ones).

 It is worth noting that for the single-objective optimization model (which only considers latency), the two chosen configurations will be $\vect{A}$ and $\vect{B}$.
 However, since $\vect{C}$ and $\vect{A}$ behave much more differently than $\vect{B}$ and $\vect{A}$ on the throughput, it is more likely that they are located in distant regions in the configuration landscape; thus preserving $\vect{C}$ rather than $\vect{B}$ (when $\vect{A}$ is preserved) is generally more likely to help the search to escape from the local optimum.